Extremalization approach to black hole thermodynamics: perturbations around higher-derivative gravities: An Example: Quasi-Topological Gravity in Dimensions

 Specifically, the 4-derivative Lagrangian term is chosen as the well-known Gauss-Bonnet term.
+For the Gauss--Bonnet coupling $\alpha$, we follow the original solution in Ref.~\cite{Cai:2001dz}, where static spherically symmetric black holes in Einstein--Gauss--Bonnet gravity were derived.
+In that work, $\alpha$ is taken to be positive ($\alpha > 0$) to ensure a physically well-behaved vacuum and avoid ghost instabilities.
 On the other hand, the 6-derivative term is given by the combination \eqref{ehd}.
 According to the classification in Refs. \cite{Oliva:2010eb, Oliva:2010zd, Myers:2010ru}, in $D=5 $ dimensions, this is a unique combination that ensures the corresponding gravitational field equations contain at most second-order derivatives of the metric in the static, spherically symmetric case.

 Next, we take $L_0$ as our zeroth-order part, which yields the conventional Einstein-Gauss-Bonnet black hole thermodynamics.
 We then treat $L_{\text{ehd}}$ as a perturbation and use the method described earlier to calculate the first-order thermodynamic corrections accurate to $\gamma$.
+We require the higher-derivative coupling $\gamma$ to be sufficiently small for the perturbation analysis to be valid.